If you did not migrate your account yet, visit https://idp-portal-info.suse.com/

 In our example of the ALC268, you will see:

-on openSUSE-11.2) and look for a line that looks something like:
+The next step is to edit /etc/modprobe.d/50-sound.conf and look for a line that looks something like:

-"options snd-hda-intel enable=1 index=0
+options snd-hda-intel enable=1 index=0

-and add a model specification on the end of that line.
-If you last attempted to configure your sound with "alsaconf" (on openSUSE-11.1 or earlier), its possible there will be no line at all like that, in which case you will need to add a line similar to the example below.
-For the ALC268 codec, if you clearly have an âacerâ or âtoshibaâ laptop computer, then the choice as to what you can try first is clear.
-But its still possible one of those will work with your audio, even if your hardware is not that of an âacerâ nor âtoshibaâ and you should iteratively still try those models.
+As an example (for the ALC268 codec), if you clearly have an “acer” or “toshiba” laptop computer, then the choice as to what you can try first is clear.
+But its still possible one of those will work with your audio, even if your hardware is not that of an “acer” nor “toshiba” and you should iteratively still try those models.

 Then test your sound with the sound test provided at the start of this web page.
 Don't forget to check your mixer is not muting nor blocking the sound.